Samsung and Google's XR headset. | Image credit – PhoneArena

-In short, Google is diving into dedicated hardware with an AR/VR headset.
-Right now, the device is still in the early stages of development, which means the information we have is just preliminary and could change as things progress.
+In short, Google might be diving into dedicated hardware with an AR/VR headset.
+However, the device should still be in the early stages of development, which means the information we have is just preliminary and could change as things progress.

-Notably, the New York Times covered the company’s plans for producing an AR/VR headset in an article of their own back in December 2021.
-Additionally, job openings on Google’s website revealed that the tech giant is recruiting experts for the development of an “innovative AR device”.
-The biggest scoop on the Google AR/VR Headset comes in the form of an article published by the Verge some time ago based on internal information disclosed by two anonymous Google employees.
+The biggest scoop on the Google AR/VR headset comes in the form of an article published by the Verge some time ago based on internal information disclosed by two anonymous Google employees.

-According to the article, the Google AR/VR headsetuses outward-facing cameras to blend computer graphics with a video feed of the real world, creating a more immersive, mixed reality experience than existing AR glasses”.
+According to the article, the Google AR/VR headset will use outward-facing cameras to merge computer graphics with a live video feed of the real world, offering a more immersive mixed reality experience compared to current AR glasses.

 Given the earlier speculation about whether the device will be released at all, it's best to approach any release date predictions with a grain of salt for now.